-The MGC program establishes policy for Managing Conflicting Roles in the VUSM Catalog at: https://www.vanderbilt.edu/catalogs/kuali/som-23-24.php#/content/641c91a10e1eed001c5f46fd
+The MGC program establishes policy for Managing Conflicting Roles in the VUSM Catalog at: Master of Genetic Counseling Student Support and Advisory Services (vanderbilt.edu)

 To further clarify and align with both directives, the MGC program has determined that the RRC Chair and RRC Liaisons serve in Assessment roles.
 The Year 2 Coach, Research Advisor, Committee Members primarily serve in coaching roles.
+All faculty work together to support the student in meeting expectations.
+If students are not meeting expectation, faculty should speak with the student directly about the concern.
+If the issues are unresolved, faculty should inform the next DRI in the following order Research Advisor => RRC Liaison => RRC Chair => Program Director.